theloneexplorerquest/study-notes/DDIA/Data Models and Query Languages.md

 Graph data can be represented in a relational database, we can query with SQL as well, however the join is not fixed.
 We need to use recusive common table expressions (clumsy syntax)

 ## Triple-Store and SPARQL

+# Summary
+1. many to many relationship, good for SQL.
+2. document database is good when data comes in self-contained, there is no relation between each other.
+3. graph database go into oppsite direction, targeting use case where anything is potentailly related.

+One model can be emulated in terms of another model.

+Document and graph database has in common is that they do not enforce a schema for the data they store, so it is easy for application to change reqiurements.
+However, application need to assume that dat ahas a certain structure.